Penitential canons: Penitential canons of Rome

-The Roman penitential discipline did not recognize the various "stations", or classes; with this exception it was like the discipline of the East.
-The penitential exercises were not settled in detail and the punishment properly so called consisted in exclusion from communion for a longer or shorter period.
+The Roman penitential discipline did not recognize the various "stations", or classes; with this exception, it was like the discipline of the East.
+The penitential exercises were not settled in detail, and the punishment properly so called consisted in exclusion from communion for a longer or shorter period.
 But the practice of admitting to penance only once, which kept the penitents in a fixed order, was maintained longer.

 The most ancient Western canons relate to the admission or exclusion from public penance; for instance, the decision of Callixtus (Tertullian, "De pudic.", i) to admit adulterers, that of St. Cyril and the Council of Carthage (251) (Ep.
 56) to admit the lapsi or apostates, although the Council of Elvira (about 300, Can.
 1, 6, 8, etc.) still refused to admit very great sinners.
 Other canons of this council ordained penances of several years' duration.

-After Elvira and the Council of Arles in 314 the penitential canons were rather infrequent.
-They are more numerous in the councils and decretals of the popes after the close of the fourth century—Siricius, Innocent and later St. Leo.
-They reduce the duration of the penance very much, and are more merciful towards the lapsi or apostates.
+After Elvira and the Council of Arles in 314, the penitential canons were rather infrequent.
+They are more numerous in the councils and decretals of the popes after the close of the fourth century—Siricius, Innocent, and later St. Leo.
+They reduce the duration of the penance very much and are more merciful towards the lapsi or apostates.
 These texts, with the translations of the Eastern councils, passed into the Western canonical collections.

 Penitential canons of the Anglo-Saxon and Irish Churches

-More striking in the penitential canons of Anglo-Saxon and Irish origin is the particular fixation of the penitential acts imposed on the sinner to insure reparation, and their duration in days, quarantines (carina), and years; these consisted in more or less rigorous fasts, prostrations, deprivation of things otherwise allowable; also alms, prayers, pilgrimages etc.
+More striking in the penitential canons of Anglo-Saxon and Irish origin is the particular fixation of the penitential acts imposed on the sinner to ensure reparation, and their duration in days, quarantines (carina), and years; these consisted in more or less rigorous fasts, prostrations, deprivation of things otherwise allowable; also alms, prayers, pilgrimages, etc.

-These canons, unknown to us in their original sources, are contained in the numerous so-called Penitential Books (Libri Poenitentiales) or collections made in, and in vogue from, the seventh century.
+These canons, unknown to us in their sources, are contained in the numerous so-called Penitential Books (Libri Poenitentiales) or collections made in, and in vogue from, the seventh century.

 These canons and the penitential discipline they represent are introduced to the Continent by Anglo-Saxon missionaries, and were at first received unfavourably (Council of Châlons, 814; Paris, 829); finally, however, they were adopted and gradually mitigated.
 (See COLLECTION OF ANCIENT Canons.)